-Breakfast may be the most essential meal of the day, especially if you are a pregnant mom juggling kids, life and/or work.
-Busy mornings often mean running out the door skipping breakfast.
-Or picking up a less than healthy breakfast that is easy to eat on the go.
+Breakfast may be the most essential meal of the day, especially if you are a pregnant mom juggling kids, life, and/or work.
+Busy mornings often mean running out the door and skipping breakfast.
+Or picking up a less-than-healthy breakfast that is easy to eat on the go.
 But to stay balanced as a pregnant mom, eating a healthy breakfast is an absolute MUST!
 This list of healthy pregnancy breakfast ideas is perfect for eating on the go.

 What breakfast foods should you eat while pregnant?